Overall postsecondary enrollment numbers are decreasing, and online education is eating into what’s left

-Online courses continue to become more popular in the United States.
+Online courses continue to become more popular in the United States, and with good reason.
 In 2016-17, overall postsecondary enrollment dropped by almost half a percent, while the number of students who took at least some of their courses online grew by 5.7%.
-Over the last 15 years, online enrollment has quadrupled.
+Over the last 15 years alone, online enrollment has quadrupled!

 - Most online students are already working.
-More exactly 36% of online students are switching careers, while 34 % of them are looking to advance their careers.
+36% of online students are switching careers, while 34 % of them are looking to advance their careers.

 - The average online student is in his early thirties.
 The average age of the distance learner is 32 years old, which shows that you can continue your studies even if you are a parent, an industry professional and everything in between.